-GREENSBORO—Early registration for the North Carolina Writers' Network 2017 Spring Conference closes Sunday, April 16.
-This event offers a full weekend of classes, panels, readings, and more on the craft and business of writing.
+GREENSBORO—The North Carolina Writers' Network 2018 Spring Conference happens April 21.
+It's a full weekend of classes and workshops on the craft and business of writing, plus panels, readings, camaraderie, and more.

-The NCWN 2017 Spring Conference happens Saturday, April 22, on the campus of the University of North Carolina at Greensboro.
-North Carolina Literary Hall of Fame inductee Jill McCorkle will give the Keynote Address; popular features include "Luch with an Author," where attendees can eat lunch with the author of their choice, and the third annual Slush Pile Live!
+2018 North Carolina Literary Hall of Fame inductee Jill McCorkle will give the Keynote Address; popular features include "Luch with an Author," where attendees can eat lunch with the author of their choice (pre-registration required!), and the fourth annual Slush Pile Live!

 The Master in Fine Arts Writing Program at the University of North Carolina at Greensboro offers a two-year residency program with an emphasis on providing students with studio time in which to study the writing of fiction or poetry.
 This program is one of the oldest in the country.
-The faculty includes Lee Zacharias, who'll lead the Master Class in Poetry at the NCWN 2018 Spring Conference and whose third poetry collection Empty Clip has just been released; as well as past Spring Conference faculty such as Fred Chappell and Lee Zacharias.
+The faculty includes Emilia Phillips, who'll lead the Master Class in Poetry at the NCWN 2018 Spring Conference and whose third poetry collection Empty Clip has just been released; as well as past Spring Conference faculty such as Fred Chappell and Lee Zacharias.
 The program produces The Greensboro Review, edited by poet Terry L. Kennedy.

 Conference attendees will be able to park free in the Oakland Avenue Parking Deck courtesy of the MFA Writing Program at UNCG.